averiperny/test-repository/.github/ISSUE_TEMPLATE/general_issue.md

 ---
 name : General Issue
-description : I have a general question/issue. title : "General: <brief description of issue/question>"
+about : I have a general question/issue. title : "General: <brief description of issue/question>"
 ---